England Slalom Talent Pathway

 England Regional Development Squad (RDS) – Primarily supporting Junior 14-16 athletes, developing and preparing athletes to progress to the England National Talent Squad (ENTS).
 There are three Regional Development Squads; Southern, Central and Northern, each region supports up to 16 athletes.
 Each RDS has a full time coach who provides a programme of coaching through weekly and weekend training sessions at various venues throughout the UK.
 The RDS’s are selected in Winter and reviewed in Spring each year.

 England National Talent Squad (ENTS) – Supporting Juniors and U23 athletes to qualify onto GB teams and to make Junior and U23 World Championship finals.
-Up to 24 athletes from Olympic Classes will be selected with up to 8 places for U23 athletes (4 athletes in LV and up to 4 athletes in HPP).
+Up to 24 athletes from Olympic Classes will be selected with up to 8 places for U23 athletes (up to 4 athletes in LV and up to 4 athletes in HPP).

 England Slalom Talent Programme Squad List

 To book onto this training weekend please sign in and pay using the booking page HERE.
-The deadline to book onto this Slalom School weekend closes at 23:59pm on Sunday 31st October, unless tickets are sold out beforehand.
+The deadline to book onto this Slalom School training camp closes at 23:59pm on Sunday 30th January.

 The expression of interest form is not your booking confirmation for either Slalom School training event.